On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Introduction

-However, many practical control engineering problems—such as stability, invariance, and controllability—typically hold only over local regions of the state space~\cite{chakrabortyEtAl2011,chakrabortyEtAl2011ii,iannelli2018,seilerBalas2010,yinEtAl2019,Yin2021,jarvisEtAl2003,Cunis2021aut,majumdarEtAl2013,lin2022,newton2025a,amesControlBarrierFunctions2019,clark2021,tan2006,schneeberger_sos_2023,loureiro2025}.
-Verifying these properties within such local regions leads to nonconvex SOS optimization problems, which prohibits the direct usage of SDPs.
-Compared to the convex case, less improvement has been made for the nonconvex cases.
-State-of-the art methods to deal with the non-convexity are {iterative schemes}~\cite{chakrabortyEtAl2011,chakrabortyEtAl2011ii,iannelli2018,seilerBalas2010,yinEtAl2019,Yin2021,jarvisEtAl2003,Cunis2021aut,majumdarEtAl2013,lin2022,newton2025a,amesControlBarrierFunctions2019,clark2021,tan2006,schneeberger_sos_2023,loureiro2025}.
-These schemes include bisection for {quasiconvex} problems (see \cite{seilerBalas2010} for details), coordinate descent, sometimes also referred as alternating-direction, with convex subproblems, and hybrid approaches combining coordinate descent with bisections for quasiconvex subproblems.
-Table~\ref{tab: overviewCtrlApp} shows which method is used for different control applications.
+For nonconvex SOS problems less advancement can be observed.
+In the context of systems and control theory, many practical engineering problems -- such as stability, invariance, and controllability -- typically hold only over local regions of the state space~\cite{chakrabortyEtAl2011,chakrabortyEtAl2011ii,iannelli2018,seilerBalas2010,yinEtAl2019,Yin2021,jarvisEtAl2003,Cunis2021aut,majumdarEtAl2013,lin2022,newton2025a,amesControlBarrierFunctions2019,clark2021,tan2006,schneeberger_sos_2023,loureiro2025}.
+Verifying these properties within such local regions leads to nonconvex SOS optimization problems, which prohibits the direct usage of (convex) SDPs.
+While nonconvex problem might also arise in other domains, they seem to have attracted little interest, possibly due to the hitherto lack of suitable solvers.

+State-of-the art methods for nonconvex problems are {\em iterative} schemes \cite{chakrabortyEtAl2011,chakrabortyEtAl2011ii,iannelli2018,seilerBalas2010,yinEtAl2019,Yin2021,jarvisEtAl2003,Cunis2021aut,majumdarEtAl2013,lin2022,newton2025a,amesControlBarrierFunctions2019,clark2021,tan2006,schneeberger_sos_2023,loureiro2025}.
+These schemes include bisection for {quasiconvex} problems (see \cite{seilerBalas2010} for details), coordinate descent (also referred to as alternating-direction) with convex subproblems, and hybrid approaches combining coordinate descent with bisections for quasiconvex subproblems.
+Table~\ref{tab: overviewCtrlApp} lists different control applications and the iterative methods applied.
 Coordinate descent iteratively optimizes over one variable at a time while keeping others fixed, simplifying nonconvex problems into sequences of convex SOS programs.
-However, unless the underlying problem is quasiconvex, these techniques lack convergence guarantees, may require many iterations with unpredictable performance and require a feasible initial guess.
+However, unless the problem is quasiconvex, these techniques lack convergence guarantees, may require many iterations with unpredictable performance, and require a feasible initial guess.
 Additionally, more effort is needed by the user to split the nonconvex problem into the convex subproblems.
-There also exist nonlinear SDP solver, e.g.,~\cite{fiala2013}, yet their development seems to be stalled and hence is not further considered.
+There also exist nonlinear SDP solvers such as {\tt PENLAB} \cite{fiala2013}, yet their development appears to have stalled and hence is not further considered.